 See User type.

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
-The Advanced license level includes all the functionality of the Basic and Standard license levels and adds functionality in the areas of analysis, cartography, and data management.
+The Advanced license level includes all the functionality of the Basic and Standard license levels and adds functionality in the areas of database management, editing, geoprocessing, and imagery management.

-A suite of GIS software products that includes ArcGIS Pro, ArcMap, ArcCatalog, and an ArcGIS Online subscription.
+A suite of GIS software products that includes ArcGIS Pro, ArcMap, ArcCatalog, ArcGlobe, ArcScene, and an ArcGIS Online subscription.

 ArcGIS developer account